Buddy Bolden: Musical career

 One of the best known Bolden numbers is "Funky Butt" (later known as "Buddy Bolden's Blues"), which represents one of the earliest references to the concept of funk in popular music.
 Bolden's "Funky Butt" was, as Danny Barker once put it, a reference to the olfactory effect of an auditorium packed full of sweaty people "dancing close together and belly rubbing."
+This tune was incendiary in New Orleans at the time: clarinettist Sidney Bechet recalled that 'the police put you in jail if they heard you singing that song.'

-Bolden is also credited with the invention of the "Big Four," a key rhythmic innovation on the marching band beat, which gave embryonic jazz much more room for individual improvisation.
+Bolden is also credited with the invention of the "Big Four", a key rhythmic innovation on the marching band beat, which gave early jazz more room for individual improvisation.
 As Wynton Marsalis explains, the big four (below) was the first syncopated bass drum pattern to deviate from the standard on-the-beat march.
-The second half of the Big Four is the pattern commonly known as the hambone rhythm developed from sub-Saharan African music traditions.
+The second half of the Big Four is the pattern commonly known as the habanera rhythm developed from sub-Saharan African music traditions.